garyfleming/product-engineering/estimates.md

 ^ Slicing is a better than time-based estimation more often than not.
 It helps you always be ready to go, get to a workable state quickly, and build predictability.
 If you want to know how much more you've got to do, then it's not that hard to figure out.
 You've got a bunch of evenly sliced small parts that are predictable?
 So you take the time it's taken to do one of these and multiply by the number you have.
 Simple.
 It's still gonna be rough, because perfect slicing is hard and you're not perfect, but it's better than adding up 2, 8, and 13 and hoping that these very different things cohere.

 ---

+[.build-lists: true]

+# But The Stakeholders Need Dates!

+* Slice first
+* Deliver frequently
+* Trust is an outcome

+^ If that's what they're used to (whether customers, boss, whatever), of course they want dates.
+They've seen long projects go wrong before.
+They know it's one lever they have for control.
+Fundamentally this is a lack of trust.
+So slice first, and then deliver frequently.
+Demonstrate they can change their focus.
+Show they can start thinking about outcomes and change.
+Trust is an outcome of action.
+Once you have it they'll stop caring about dates.

+---

+## Slicing is a mechanism for building trust while providing continuous value, and avoiding estimation

+^ Let me say that again loud and clear.

+---

+# Avoiding Estimates

+* Set goals
+* Slice first
+* Deliver frequently
+* Show, don't tell.
+* Real things only

+^ This is what my teams do.
+We set goals.
+We slice everything down.
+(This can be iterative).
+Then we deliver.
+And we know we are delivering because every two weeks we do a review that anyone can turn up to and each team presents for 15 minutes on what they've delivered.
+The reviews are simple: no slides (show), talk through decisions (helps cohesion and allows understanding), and only show real completed things.

+---

+# Avoiding Estimates

+* Set goals
+* Slice first
+* Deliver frequently
+* Show, don't tell.
+* Real things only

+^ If the things aren't complete, don't show them.
+Nothing to show, then we have a conversation about why and how we can slice better to get continuous value.
+This review is a FEEDBACK loop.

+---